-Chris Redfield was born in 1973.
-Very little is known about his early life aside from the fact that he lived with his parents and younger sister Claire until graduating from high school.
+Chris Redfield was born in 1973, and both he and his sister Claire grew up as orphans.
 At the age of 19, Chris joined the United States Air Force as a pilot and served until 1994.
-While in the Air Force, Chris met Barry Burton, a veteran pilot, and the two became very close friends.
+While in the Air Force, Chris met Barry Burton, a veteran pilot, and the two became very close friends - Barry in fact took on a sort of father-figure role towards both Chris & Claire.
 As Barry was an enthusiastic member of the N.R.A. and Chris was something of a prodigal marksman, they found something in common quite quickly.

 In 1994 Chris’ parents were killed in an automobile accident, making up the young pilot's mind about retiring from the Air Force, and he decided to return home and take care of his younger sister Claire.
 While the two siblings had been close during their childhood, the deaths of their parents put strain on their relationship.
 Eventually they became distant, barely speaking or seeing one another for weeks at a time once Claire had left home for University.

 In 1996 Chris was approached by Barry Burton, who had chosen to leave the Air Force in effort to spend more time with his wife and two daughters.
 Barry had just recently joined a newly-formed elite tactical police force formed in nearby Raccoon City, and having witnessed Chris’ own combat prowess in person, offered to introduce him to the team’s captain, Albert Wesker.